Please Read How You Can Help Keep the Encyclopedia Free

 Almost every person in our society starts life in a family of some kind.
 The kind of family one has influences the kind of person one grows up to be.
 In families, children first encounter concepts of right and wrong, as well as role models who shape their sense of what it is possible for them to do and be.
 Families are an important school of moral learning, but too many families teach inequality and subordination, not principles of justice.
 Following Mill, feminist scholars question how children whose first experiences of adult interaction are unequal altruism, domination and manipulation can learn and accept the principles of justice they need to be citizens in a democracy committed to the equal worth of all (Okin 1989).

 Plato also recognized the importance of the family for the moral development of individuals.
-In Book V of the Republic, Socrates discovers that when theorists of justice take into account the effects of the family on the socialization of children, they will be forced to the conclusion that the family must be abolished.
+Families inhibit or promote children's talents and abilities.
+In Book V of the Republic, Socrates discovers that when theorists of justice take into account the profound and often unfair effects of the family on the development of children's potentials , they will be forced to the conclusion that the family must be abolished.
 While few feminists follow Plato in proposing to abolish the family, almost all see the family as in need of reform.

 Families are schools of moral learning, but they are more than that.
 Parents play an extremely large role in the lives of their dependent children.
 States need to regulate families to insure that all children are educated, are inoculated against contagious diseases and have their basic needs met.
 No state can be indifferent to whether or not children grow up to be literate, functioning members of its economy.
-All states thus depend, at least in part, on the labor of caretaking and childrearing, work that is today overwhelmingly done by women.
+For this reason, all societies provide some degree of publicly financed education for children.
+All states also depend, at least in part, on the labor of caretaking and childrearing, work that is today overwhelmingly done by women.
 Given its evident importance, why is domestic labor not given greater public recognition?
 Feminists have made a strong case for taking such care-giving within the family seriously, and for the state to attend to the justice issues involved in care provision (Kittay 1999).
 Feminists have also argued that just states must provide care in a way that ensures that all children — boys and girls, rich and poor — have equal opportunities to grow up able to take part in their society.

 Despite the advances prompted by the feminist movement during the last quarter of the twentieth century, most families are based on an unequal division of labor.
 Around the globe, women still do the vast majority of domestic labor — not only tending the house, but also raising and caring for children.
 Feminist scholars have attacked traditional approaches to the family that obscure this inequality.
 For example, they have criticized the dominant economic approaches to the family that regard the head of the household as an altruistic agent of the interests of all the family's members (See Becker 1981 for such an approach).
 They have shown that, in poor countries, when development aid is given to male rather than female heads of household, less of it goes to care for children (Haddad et al. 1997).